0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ## Gas

-As for computation costs, the EVM employs a mechanism pricing mechanism called gas.
-In order to execute a transaction, users must pay a gas fee to compensate for the computaional resources that they spend.
+As for computation costs, the EVM employs a mechanism pricing mechanism called gas. in order to execute a transaction, users must pay a gas fee to compensate for the computational resources they spend.
 By doing so, we can ensure that the network is not vulnerable to spam and cannot get stuck in infinite computational loops.
 The gas associated with each operation is different, and must be paid regardless of the outcome of the transaction, even if it reverts.

-Apart from the computation costs, extra gas is charged in order to form the payment for a subordinate message call or contract creation (payment is embeded in the `CREATE`, `CREATE2`, `CALL` and `CALLCODE` opcodes).
+Apart from the computation costs, extra gas is charged to form the payment for a subordinate message call or contract creation (payment is embedded in the `CREATE`, `CREATE2`, `CALL` and `CALLCODE` opcodes).

 On top of that, extra gas is also charged when expanding the memory.
-Since memory is word-addressable, its expansion happens in 32 byte bounds.
-Note that expansion will happend regardless of the nature of the memory operation (either read or write).
+Since memory is word-addressable, its expansion happens in 32-byte bounds.
+Note that expansion will happen regardless of the nature of the memory operation (either read or write).

 Finally, to help address the state growth problem, gas refunds are given when storage slots are cleared.